- Dog Breeds

 While the recording of a dog in FSS® does not guarantee eventual full AKC registration, it does provide the avenue to compete in the exciting world of Companion and Performance Events.

-Eligibility for Performance Events is subject to approval by the Performance Events Department upon review of the historical function of the breed or involvement in like events.
+Eligibility for Performance Events (what the breed was bred to do) is subject to approval by the Performance Events Department upon review of the historical function of the breed or involvement in like events.

 How Breeds Enter the FSS®

 The American Kennel Club considers requests to enter FSS® from breed clubs or individual fanciers of a breed.
 The AKC only considers adding new breeds to the FSS® or its registry upon request.
 The breed must be recognized by an acceptable foreign or domestic registry.
 If the breed developed within the United States there must be a documented history of a minimum of 40 years.
 Those wishing to pursue recording with FSS® must:

 - Fill out a questionnaire for new breeds.
 Email: firstname.lastname@example.org for questionnaire.

 - Provide a written breed history documenting the distinct breed over a period of many decades (40 years).
-This should include details on any foreign and/or domestic organizations that register the breed.
 The source of the historical information must also be provided.

 - Provide an official written breed standard, indicating the origin of that standard.
 If the standard differs from the official breed standard in the breed country of origin, please specify those differences.

 - Provide photographs of the breed, including puppies and adults, as well as both dogs and bitches.
 If there are different accepted types in the breed, photographs of each type should be included and labeled as such.

 The FSS® is not open to "rare" breeds that are a variation of an AKC-registrable breed or the result of a combination of two AKC-recognized breeds.
 This includes and is not limited to differences such as size (over and under), coat type, coat colors, and coat colors and/or types that are disqualifications from Conformation Events by AKC breed standards.